safertonorisk/OpenAlcohol/README.md

 Use foam tape to attach to smooth wall/door surface.

 <h6> Software</h6>
-Open the Arduino sketch in the Software folder of this repository using Arduino IDE.
+Download and open the Arduino sketch in the Software folder of this repository using Arduino IDE.
 Install the NewPing.h in your Arduino IDE.
 This is done by going to <b>Sketch > Include Library > Add .ZIP File </b> and choose the zip file downloaded.
 Choose the correct COM port for the Arduino and upload sketch.